 This post may contain affiliate links.
 This means I will receive a small fee if you book via this post.
 At no extra cost to you.

 The centre of San Gimignano is a limited traffic area meaning you won’t be able to actually drive through the city walls and you’d have to be a pretty advanced driver to get a car through the narrow streets anyway!

 There are several parking areas available which, although clearly sign posted, we found it a bit tricky to find the entrances.
+San Gimignano parking can be a bit of a nightmare!
 We visited in the peak of summer, probably San Gimignanos busiest time so the traffic to get to the town was awful.
 Lots of shouting and beeping so we did loop around the city a few times.
 Eventually giving up and parking at a supermarket at the bottom of the hill.
 It took about twenty minutes to walk up to the walls, going at the pace of a seven year old.
 Phew!

 If you’re staying at one of the local B & Bs outside the city walls then just leave your car there and walk in.